Freelance Support Tutors

 TERMS AND CONDITIONS

-If you would like to apply for either / both posts, please send a CV, along with a cover letter of no more than 2 pages, outlining: which group you would like to work with (if you are interested in either please outline why you would be suitable for both); your relevant experience; why you are interested in the role; and what skills and attributes you would bring to the organization.
+If you would like to apply for the post, please send a CV, along with a cover letter of no more than 2 pages, outlining: your relevant experience; why you are interested in the role; and what skills and attributes you would bring to the organization.
 Please send your application by email to: firstname.lastname@example.org